semanticClimate/IPCC-Queries/src/statements.md

 ## Impact

 Many facts mention the impact they have.
-Facts can be annotated with the impact.
+Facts can be annotated with the <topic>impact</topic>.

 <sparql>impacts</sparql>